 There are various reasons people use multiple clouds like regulatory reasons or various departments within an organization have an application running in a different cloud or sometimes through M & A people acquire assets in other clouds.
 Sometimes, there are different sets of capabilities available in the cloud.
 It is evident that at this point, every customer you talk to has footprints in every cloud.
 And it is important to have a data lake that can handle data in different clouds and on-premises.

 How should the data lake construct evolve and keep the data lake flexible and simple to the picture?
 What are your thoughts on that?

 There are different dimensions to it.
 I don’t think simplicity and flexibility are mutually exclusive.
 It is imperative to understand the domain-specific use cases and encode them on a flexible infrastructure so that people don’t have to go through multiple options and could easily build their domain-specific data lake quickly and improve their time to value postures, which is very important in the post-covid-19 era.
 We should create flexible templates to help the organizations start their journey at 70 percentage points rather than zero percentage points in terms of their maturity.
 This is something we are very interested in, and we are working towards it.

 Would you like to share your parting comments about data lakes?

 Well, I think the world is moving to an open data lake, and the convergence of data warehouses and data lakes will happen.
-I believe three-five years from now, we will see people are essentially pulling all of their data assets together under single management across multiple clouds and on-premises.
-And due to the pandemic, the journey towards clouds and data lake is accelerating.
+I believe that three-five years from now, we will see people are essentially pulling all of their data assets together under single management across multiple clouds and on-premises.
+And due to the pandemic, the journey toward clouds and data lake is accelerating.